 High power output will increase the signal strength measured, particularly for scattering effects, though this should be balanced with consideration of damaging the sample to be measured.

 Power stability and imperceptible power noise are also vital.
 For example, the magnitude of light scattering back towards the light source is used to determine the size of the cell and changes in the incident power level during the measurement will cause inaccuracy.

 Excellent beam quality and pointing stability are also key parameters for ensuring consistent and accurate analysis.

-UniKLasers design and manufacture single frequency laser sources with unrivalled wavelength stability, narrow linewidths and long coherence lengths over a range of wavelengths within a small footprint.
+UniKLasers design and manufacture single frequency continuous wave laser sources with unrivalled wavelength stability, narrow linewidths and long coherence lengths over a range of wavelengths within a small footprint.
 We currently offer single frequency lasers in the red and green areas of the visible spectrum with our Solo 640 Series and Duetto 532 Series respectively, along with our infrared Solo 1064 Series and ultraviolet Duetto 349 Series.